-- Identify an “employee achievement award” under §274, and recognize the rules for group term life insurance under §79 noting how to implement proper coverage.
+- Identify an “employee achievement award” under §274, and recognize the rules for group term life insurance under §79 and how to implement proper coverage.

-- Determine the mechanics of self-insured medical reimbursement plans under §105, and specify the requirements of medical insurance under §106 noting differences.
+- Determine the mechanics of self-insured medical reimbursement plans under §105, and specify the requirements of medical insurance under §106 specifying differences.

 - Identify the rules for excluding the value of meals and lodging under §119, and “cafeteria plans” and how they operate.

-- Recognize the requirements and limits of employee educational assistance programs and dependent care assistance noting how to obtain each type of assistance.
+- Recognize the requirements and limits of employee educational assistance programs and dependent care assistance and how to obtain each type of assistance.

 - Identify “no-additional-cost services” and determine what property or services are excludable from income as qualified employee discounts under §132(c), and specify exceptions to working condition fringes and de minimis fringes.

 - Determine the requirements for qualified transportation fringe benefits under §132(f), specify valuation methods for employer-provided automobiles and, identify the qualifications for the popular physical fitness exclusion, and the requirements and benefits of adoption assistance programs.

 - Recognize planning services available under §§132, 212 and 67, determine interest-free and below-market loans, identify child care benefits and corporate-funded educational savings accounts, specify S corporation fringe benefits, and identify ERISA compliance requirements.